Daniel Ochefu

-Daniel Ochefu (born December 15, 1993) is an American-born Nigerian professional basketball player for Al Riyadi Club Beirut of the Lebanese Basketball League (LBL).
-He played college basketball for the Villanova Wildcats, and had a short stint in the NBA with the Washington Wizards.
+Daniel Hassan Ochefu (born December 15, 1993) is an American-born Nigerian professional basketball player who last played for Al-Jaish of the Syrian Basketball League.
+He played college basketball for the Villanova Wildcats, and had a short, 19-game stint in the NBA with the Washington Wizards.

 High school career

 Born in Baltimore, Maryland, Ochefu attended the Westtown School, where he averaged 16 points and 12 rebounds per game as a junior.
 As a senior, he transferred to Downingtown East High School.
 He was ranked 54th on ESNPU's list of the top 100 players in his high school class.

 College career

 Ochefu played college basketball for Villanova.
 As a freshman, he played behind center Mouphtaou Yarou.
 In 2013–14, he averaged 5.7 points per game as a reserve player.
 The following season, he had 9.2 points per game.

 Ochefu scored a career-high 25 points in a 73–63 win over St. John's on February 13, 2016.
 At the conclusion of the regular season, he was named Honorable Mention All-Big East.
-Ochefu played in the NCAA championship game on April 4, 2016 against North Carolina, where he helped the Wildcats defeat the Tar Heels 77–74, and claim Villanova's second national championship.
+Ochefu played in the NCAA championship game on April 4, 2016, against North Carolina, where he helped the Wildcats defeat the Tar Heels 77–74, and claim Villanova's second national championship.